 All students in the College of PHHP are required to complete HIPAA online training and to sign a HIPAA Confidentiality Agreement by the first day of classes.
 The online HIPAA training is housed on the UF Privacy website.
-Instructions for completing the training are provided in the "MPH Welcome Portal" (for campus students) or "Online Public Health Programs Canvas Orientation" (for online students).
-In addition, students must complete HIPAA every year they are in the program, and should keep copies of their HIPAA compliance documents.
+Instructions for completing the training are provided in the "MPH Welcome Portal."
+In addition, students must complete HIPAA every year they are in the program and should keep copies of their HIPAA compliance documents.
 Students in noncompliance will have their records flagged immediately.
 The College will drop all classes of students remaining in noncompliance by the end of the second week of classes.
 Please note: Even if you have completed HIPAA at another institution, such as UF Health Shands Hospital, you must repeat the online training and sign another confidentiality agreement.